skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 ```

 # SysTick
-Rather than using the assembler delay, we can use a interupt based timer delay to tick away in the background until it needs to fire, allowing the processing core to do other things in the mean time like check sensors, or write memory etc...
+Rather than using the assembler delay code and the speed of the main loop from the last post, we can use a interrupt based timer delay to tick away in the background until it needs to fire, allowing the processing core to do other things in the mean time - like check sensors, or write memory etc...

-Libopencm3 has a systick module.
-This accesses a 24-bit timer which is built into every Cortex M core (from ARM themselves, not STM32), it is typically used for periodic interrupts, system time keeping, and delays.
+Libopencm3 has an API for the Cortex-M SysTick timer.
+This accesses a 24-bit timer which is built into every Cortex-M core (from ARM themselves, not STM32), it is typically used for periodic interrupts, system time keeping, and delays.
+This is a very simple timer, where you do not have access to things such as the prescaler and other configuration options that will be covered in a post on timers.

-It counts downwards, when it hits zero, it can generate an interrupt and reload automatically.
+It counts downwards with a maximum relaod of 2^24-1, when it hits zero, it can generate an interrupt and reload automatically.

 SysTick has a small set of registers:
 - STK_CTRL - control & status